 Being arrested for a crime can be a scary experience—especially for a juvenile.
-One of the most important steps any parent can take during this time is choosing the right attorney.
+One of the most important steps any parent can take during this time is to choose the right attorney.
 The right lawyer can explain your child’s legal situation, options, and next best steps, ensuring the best possible outcome for their future.

 Thomas & Paulk is proud to be able to support clients throughout Tampa and the surrounding areas.
 We represent individuals accused of juvenile delinquency, from hazing accusations to underage drinking and driving.
-We are here to break down what you need to know about juvenile crimes and the charges you or your child is facing.
+We are here to break down what you need to know about juvenile crimes and the charges you or your child may be facing.

 The Difference Between Delinquent & Criminal Offenses

 As opposed to being labeled as a "criminal offense" similar to that of an adult, a child's actions will be labeled as a "delinquent act."
 Rather than sending this minor to trial for their actions, they will be required to have an adjudication on which the judge reviews the case.
 Once this is done, the next step is called a disposition which means that court (or the judge in this case) will give the last and final evaluation of the delinquent's case.
 Following this process, they will then sentence the minor, which details what they must do as a result of their delinquency.

 Minors can’t be arrested like adults, but they can be taken into custody by law enforcement if they’re believed to have committed a crime (delinquent act).
 One of three things can happen when a minor is taken into custody.

 According to juvenile delinquency processes in Florida, a minor may be:

 - Released to his parent or guardian